 Rainbows for Spring

 These are just a few activities for rainy days you and your family can enjoy this spring.
 Rainy days don’t have to be dreary and bleak.
-Take the time to really celebrate spring because it only comes once a year!
+Take the time to really celebrate the rain and all it brings!